c3333/cpp-docs.de-de/docs/cppcx/wrl/ftmbase-class.md

 ## <a name="remarks"></a>Bemerkungen

-Weitere Informationen finden Sie unter [RuntimeClass Class](runtimeclass-class.md).
+Weitere Informationen finden Sie unter [runtimeclass-Klasse](runtimeclass-class.md).

 ## <a name="members"></a>Member